Winnie09/Wenpin_Hou/pages/open_positions.md

 - Strong programming in R and/or Python; best practices in reproducible research
 - Excellent communication, independence, and collaboration skills

-The candidate should hold a PhD (or equivalent) in Computer Science, Biostatistics/Statistics, Mathematics, Biomedical Engineering, or a related field by the start date.
+The candidate should hold a PhD (or equivalent) in Computer Science, Biostatistics/Statistics, Mathematics, Biomedical Engineering, Computational Biology, or a related field by the start date.

+**Application Instructions:**
+Please apply through Duke Career at [https://careers.duke.edu/job/Durham-POSTDOCTORAL-ASSOCIATE-NC-27710/1360702800/](https://careers.duke.edu/job/Durham-POSTDOCTORAL-ASSOCIATE-NC-27710/1360702800/).
+You can also email the following materials directory to Dr. Hou with the subject line “Postdoc Application” for a quick chat: (a) Cover letter describing research interests, fit, and relevant experience; (b) CV; and (c) Contact information for three references.

 **<span style="color: blue;"> Current PhD/MSc/MPH students: </span>**  GRA positions for PhD students are available immediately.
 RA positions for MSc/MPH students depend on qualifications; please email me with your research interests and CV.